FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Introduction

 Independently of this work, we became aware of recent works exploring similar approaches, modifying the model architecture and running computations with either ``outdated'' \cite{zhang2025ladder} or ``partial'' \cite{prabhakar2024kraken,lamprecht2025tensor} activations to overlap communication.
-In contrast with our work, existing approaches focus has been limited to tensor-parallelism in dense models.
-Such works have also only studied the problem of model capabilities at smaller-scale models or achieved only partial modification of the model layers.
-It therefore remained unclear whether the modified connectivity architecture can be applied to overlap communication in all layers and perform at the scale of today's state-of-the-art MoE LLMs.
-Indeed it is not uncommon for model architecture modification to show promise at a smaller scale but scale poorly as compared with regular transformers when studied at frontier-LLM scale with more challenging tasks.
+In contrast with our work, existing approaches focus has been limited to tensor-parallelism in dense models which are not designed for the communication patterns of MoEs.
+Such works have also only studied the problem of model capabilities at order of magnitude smaller-scale models or achieved only partial modification of the model layers.
+It therefore remained unclear whether FarSkip's modified connectivity can be applied to overlap communication in all layers of an MoE and continue to perform at the scale of today's state-of-the-art MoE LLMs.
+It is not uncommon for model architecture modification to show promise at a smaller size but scale poorly when studied at frontier-LLM scale with more challenging tasks.
 We find the results with FCSD encouraging in that even at the 100B+ model scale over a wide range of generation and likelihood-based tasks, FarSkip-Collective can achieve within 1\% on average from the original model's accuracy.